axibase/atsd/integration/itm/README.md

 ### Upload CSV Parsers into ATSD

-- Login into the ATSD web interface.
+- Log in to the ATSD web interface.
 - Open the `Configuration->CSV:Parsers` page.
 - Click the [Import] button.
-- Upload CSV parser xml files that you downloaded previously.
+- Upload the CSV parser xml files that you downloaded previously.

 ### Configure `inotify` Script to Read CSV files and Upload Them into ATSD